Velleman/VM204-Firmware/README.md

 Manual
 =============
-The manaul can be found at http://www.manuals.velleman.eu/
+The manual can be found at http://manuals.velleman.eu/